Banner: What's in demand?

 Construction

-Construction employment stayed about the same in May as it was in April.
+Construction employment stayed about the same in July.

 Learn more about the construction industry in this overview video of architecture and construction or explore architecture and construction careers.